 Searching for a job requires time and effort, but if you're willing to persevere, you can significantly increase your chances of getting a great offer.
 For information about job search resources beyond Careers4Engineers, as well as tips on networking and career fair preparation, take a look at the following tip sheets:

 In addition to UMD's Careers4Engineers and Careers4Terps databases, expand your search by looking at external websites that can help you find internships, co-ops, or full-time positions.
-We've curated a list of external resources:
+We've curated a list of external resources on our External Job Boards page.

 Networking is key to accessing the "hidden job market."